Learn how to set up a central repository for all your team's knowledge.

 Rating on Capterra: 5/5

 Like Nuclino, Papyrs is a multi-purpose tool.
-You can use it to set up not only your internal knowledge sharing platform, but also your company intranet, client portal, external knowledge base, and more.
+You can use it to set up not only your internal knowledge sharing platform, but also your company intranet, client portal, external customer knowledge base, and more.
 It positions itself as one of the modern alternatives to SharePoint.

 If you are looking for a knowledge sharing platform for your large or fast-growing team, the pricing model of Papyrs may appeal to you.
 Unlike most other similar tools that charge a per-user fee, Papyrs offers pricing plans with a flat monthly fee.
 For $999 per month, you can take advantage of the "Company Intranet" plan that allows you to add unlimited users to your knowledge sharing platform.